 (11ac)

-For a TVHT STA, the relationship of the channel-list parameter elements to the TVHT_W, TVHT_2W, and TVHT_W+W BSS operating channel is illustrated in Figure 8-3 (TVHT channel-list parameter element and channel bandwidth for TVHT_W, TVHT_2W, and TVHT_W+W).
+For a TVHT STA, the relationship of the channel-list parameter elements to the TVHT_W, TVHT_2W, and TVHT_W+W BSS operating channel is illustrated in Error!
+Reference source not found..

-For a TVHT STA, the relationship of the channel-list parameter elements to the TVHT_4W and TVHT_2W+2W BSS operating channel is illustrated in Figure 8-4 (TVHT channel-list parameter element and channel bandwidth for TVHT_4W and TVHT_2W+2W).
+For a TVHT STA, the relationship of the channel-list parameter elements to the TVHT_4W and TVHT_2W+2W BSS operating channel is illustrated in Error!
+Reference source not found..

 When generated

 For Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications) to(Ed) Clause 20 (Directional multi-gigabit (DMG) PHY specification) PHYs,(11ac) this primitive is generated within aCCATime of the occurrence of a change in the status of the primary channel(#54) from channel idle to channel busy or from channel busy to channel idle or when the elements of the channel-list parameter change.
-For Clause 21 (Very High Throughput (VHT) PHY specification) and Clause 22 (Television Very High Throughput (TVHT) PHY specification) PHYS,(#3065) this primitive is generated when the status of the channel(s) changes from channel idle to channel busy or from channel busy to channel idle or when the elements of the channel-list parameter change.(11ac) This includes the period of time when the PHY is receiving data.
+For Clause 21 (Very High Throughput (VHT) PHY specification), Clause 22 (Television Very High Throughput (TVHT) PHY specification) and Clause 26 (High Efficiency (HE) PHY specification) PHYS,(#3065) this primitive is generated when the status of the channel(s) changes from channel idle to channel busy or from channel busy to channel idle or when the elements of the channel-list parameter change.(11ac) This includes the period of time when the PHY is receiving data.
 The timing of (#6641)PHY-CCA.indication primitives related to transitions on secondary channel(s) is PHY specific.(#54) Refer to specific PHY clauses for details about CCA behavior for a given PHY.

 NOTE—For the VHT PHY, the timing information is omitted here and is defined in 21.3.18.5 (CCA sensitivity).(11ac)